A Magical Vintage Lampshade Flower Crown

 8. Turnbuckle Hook and Eye for hanging.

-Once you have all of the materials gathered, you are ready to start the flower crown DIY.
+Once you have gathered the materials, you are ready to start the flower crown DIY.
 Once made, the flowers in the flower crown will last 3-4 days (depending on the heat).

 A handmade flower crown made from a vintage lampshade, oasis, and fresh flowers hanging on top of a magical table set for 40 guests.